BharadwajSharma/Receipt-Processor/README.md

 Send a POST request to http://127.0.0.1:5000/receipts/process with the receipt data.
 Use the receipt_id returned from the POST response to make a GET request to http://127.0.0.1:5000/receipts/{receipt_id} to get the calculated reward points.

-Dockerization
+## Dockerization
 To containerize the application, the following steps are used:

 1.Dockerfile: Defines the environment, installs dependencies, and runs the Flask app.

 2.Build the Docker image.

-Run the Docker container.This will start the app inside a Docker container, accessible at http://127.0.0.1:5000.
+3.Run the Docker container.This will start the app inside a Docker container, accessible at http://127.0.0.1:5000.